Sukachev Institute of Forest

 The Institute of Forest of the Siberian Division of the Russian Academy of Sciences is the first academic institution of a forest profile in Russia.
-It was founded in 1944 in Moscow by an outstanding native biologist academician Vladimir Nikolayevich Sukachev.
+It was founded in 1944 in Moscow by native biologist academician Vladimir Nikolayevich Sukachev.
 The institute was named after him in 1967.
-In 1959 the Institute was assigned to the Siberian Division of the Academy of Sciences of the USSR and transferred to Krasnoyarsk.
+In 1959 the institute was assigned to the Siberian Division of the Academy of Sciences of the USSR and transferred to Krasnoyarsk.